carstenbauer/JuliaHLRS24/exercises/Day1/README.md

 # Exercises - Day 1

-### `1_cluster_onboarding`
+### `1_onboarding`

-This exercise is intended to show you how to get started using Julia on the cluster.
-A particular focus lies on how to use Julia + VS Code remotely.
+This exercise is intended to show you how to get started using Julia on the laptop and the cluster.

 ### `2_babylonian_sqrt`